Alanlande/Python-web-blog-app/README.md

-# Awesome python3 webapp
+# Awesome python3 webapp to manage personal blogs.
 ======================

-A tiny python webapp to manage personal blogs.

 ## Some overview screenshots
 ### The main page